lfw222/cse017-quiz5/README.md

 In the circular queue datastructure we have `front` and `back` variables.
 What is their purpose?
 Why do we design the queue this way?

+    - The front and the back variable of the queue are important because they maintain the length of list allowing for an error to be thrown is the list is only 1 element, preventing the list from being emptied in its entirety.
+Additionally it allows for us to not exceed the lists capacity.
+Essentially the front and the rear varibles allow us to keep track of the nuber of elements in the list and which elements were just added or are being removed.

 ## Question 4

 Encode the following graph as an adjacency matrix